aescarias/pdfnaut/docs/source/guides/building-pdf.rst

         "Contents": PdfReference(5, 0)
     })

 Object (4, 0) is the font specified in Resources.
-Again, for simplicity, we will specify Helvetica -- one of a few standard fonts that a PDF renderer should support by default.
+Again, for simplicity, we will specify Helvetica -- one of a few standard fonts that a PDF renderer is expected to support by default.

 .. code-block:: python